open-risk/equinox/docs/source/description.rst

 Project Management Data Layer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- A *Project* is the core portfolio management object, the individual investment, procurement or other economic relation of the portfolio manager. with an external economic agent.
-A Project can be classificed using a flexible *Project Category* taxonomy.
+- A *Project* is the core portfolio management object, the individual investment, asset procurement or other economic relation of the portfolio manager. with an external economic agent.
+- A Project can be classified using a flexible *Project Category* taxonomy.
 - One or More Assets (with the associated environmental impact as captured by different types of sources) may be linked to a Project.
 - A *Project Activity* is any business activity with specific Sustainability impact (e.g., towards GHG reduction).
 - A *Primary Effect* is the main GHG impact of a Project Activity